kerthcet/homepage/themes/smigle/site/content/posts/principles_i_learned_my_life.md

 1. Less is more.
 Knowing what not to do is just as important as the opposite.

 2. Don't follow the trend.
-Identify the most important problem in your field and work on it.
+Identify the most important problem in your field and focus on it.

 3. You're the average of the people around you.
 Surround yourself with people who can make you better.